rburgst/sse-jpa-demo/readme.md

 JDBC connection open until the SSE socket throws an exception.
 If we dont try to send any SSEs for a long time then the connection pool will run out of connections before the first SSE emitter throws an exception and only then gets cleaned up.

+This repository serves as an example for https://github.com/spring-projects/spring-boot/issues/12110.